jd-santos/cookdown/README.md

-# Crouton Recipe Converter
+# Cookdown Recipe Converter

-This tool converts Crouton recipe (.crumb) files to Obsidian-compatible markdown format.
+This tool converts recipe files from various formats to Obsidian-compatible markdown format.

 ## Features

-- Converts Crouton's .crumb JSON files to Obsidian markdown with YAML frontmatter
+- Converts various recipe formats to Obsidian markdown with YAML frontmatter
+- Currently supports:
+  - Crouton's .crumb JSON files
+  - (More formats coming soon)
 - Preserves all recipe details including ingredients, steps, and nutritional information
 - Extracts and saves images from base64-encoded data
 - Maintains original formatting and organization of recipes
 - Handles recipe sections and formatting
 - Supports batch processing with parallel execution
+- Extensible architecture for adding support for more recipe formats

 ## Prerequisites